 Transfer from Maryland Public Institutions

 Articulated transfer programs are available at each Maryland community college.
 An articulated transfer program is a list of courses that best prepare applicants for a particular course of study at the University of Maryland.
 Applicants who take appropriate courses specified in the articulated program and earn acceptable grades are guaranteed transfer with no loss of credit.
 Articulated transfer programs help students plan their new programs after changing career objectives.
-More information about ARTSYS, the articulation system, is available online at artweb.usmd.edu ( http://artweb.usmd.edu/ ).
-Applicants can eliminate all doubt concerning transfer of courses by following articulated programs.
+More information about ARTSYS, the articulation system, is available online at http://artsys.usmd.edu .
+Applicants are encouraged to follow articulated programs to enhance their transition to the University of Maryland.

 General Transfer Information

 Admitted students can obtain access to their preliminary transfer credit evaluation starting two weeks after the receipt of their admission letter.
 The preliminary evaluation can be reviewed via their University of Maryland unofficial transcript ( www.testudo.umd.edu/uotrans/ ).
 An official review of transfer credit will occur automatically upon admission to the University.
 It is important to know that the evaluation of transfer credit is an ongoing process that may continue through the student’s first semester.
 An academic advisor will review and determine the applicability of the already evaluated courses during orientation.
 It is possible that additional information, such as a detailed syllabus will be required to complete a course evaluation.
 It is important for admitted students to continually monitor their unofficial transcript for updates.
 Students are responsible for submitting all official final transcripts detailing their entire academic record prior to matriculation to the University of Maryland.
 Credit will post to a student’s University of Maryland record only from official transcripts received from the institution at which the credits were earned.